-Many communities have told us that they have priced around, but then come back to us.
+Many communities have told us that they have shopped around, but always come back to us.
 Why?
-Printing businesses simply can not offer what we can and the price difference for the quality, full-color, double-sided banners that we provide is minimal.
+Printing businesses simply can not offer what we can.
+Additionally, the price difference for the quality, full-color, double-sided banners that we provide is minimal.
 In fact, when you include cost of design, promotional materials, banner guarantee, support and the heart for our military that we put into each banner, you will wind up paying more going elsewhere.
 Guaranteed.

 We offer so much more at our per banner pricing than others - making us the best at what we do.
-So that there is no doubt, if you can find a company that can offer everything that we do at a "cheaper" price, we will beat it.
+So that there's no doubt; if you can find a company that can offer everything that we do at a "cheaper" price, we will beat it.

 Simply put, you'll pay more going to a "cheaper printer" - in additional costs and time.
 They may give you a printed banner, but they can't give you everything that you'll need to start and manage a successful program at the price we offer.

-We can offer whole-sale pricing based on what you need us to do.
-Setup, website order, promotional materials, program management services that come with the program are calculated into our pricing.
-If you do not want some of these extras, we can offer lower pricing.
+We can offer wholesale pricing based on what you need.
+Setup, website ordering, promotional materials, program management services that come with the program are all calculated into our pricing.
+If you don't need some of these extras, we can offer lower pricing.

 If camera-ready artwork is provided (call us for specs), and all you need is printing, we can offer you the best pricing around.

-Our cost-match guarantee simply makes us the best military banner program and the greatest value nation-wide.
+Our Cost-Match Guarantee simply makes us the best military banner program and greatest value nationwide.

 So go ahead and price around - We are the best value around - GUARANTEED.